 5. Fahrenheit 451Originating in February 2001, Frank Darabont's attempts to bring a second feature film (after Francois Truffaut's) out of Ray Bradbury's classic novel Fahrenheit 451 has been a decade long struggle of re-writes, financing woes, re-writes and financing woes.
 It looked like the film might finally happen in 2008 when Tom Hanks had been set to lead as fireman Guy Montag because his Green Mile actor was "the perfect embodiment of the regular guy" but Hollywood would put the sword to the film when they thought it would never find a mass audience.
 Fahrenheit 451 tells the story of a futuristic world in which books are banned and burned, TV is everyones drug of choice, and independent thinking is basically illegal and if you haven't seen Truffaut's version, it's kind of the more out there version of the novel; http://www.youtube.com/watch?v=Ctb4evq7l7Q But would Tom Hanks now be interested in doing this film after dropping out some years ago?
 And could Darabont really find someone else who could get the film greenlit?
 So there you have it folks, just under 2,000 words and our top 5 picks for what Frank Darabont should do next.
 Though really there should only be one.
 The Dark Tower.
 As Patrick Stewart used to say on Star Trek... 'make it so'.

-We need more writers about Frank-Darabont, The-Dark-Tower, The Stand, Fahrenheit-451, Frankenstein, Fantasy Casting and The Long Walk!
+Want to write about Frank-Darabont, The-Dark-Tower, The Stand, Fahrenheit-451, Frankenstein, Fantasy Casting and The Long Walk?
 Get started below...